 Aims and objectives

 The research potential of the Virtual Rome model is enormous – it can be used, for example, to investigate questions of sight lines, illumination, and routes through the ancient city.
-For example, this recent post by Dr Nicholls explains how “Roman fragments and digital modelling shed light on urban spectacle” – it shows how using the model to display the stage buildings of Rome’s theatres at different times of day helps us understand how ancient shows were scheduled.
+For example, this recent post by Prof Nicholls explains how “Roman fragments and digital modelling shed light on urban spectacle” – it shows how using the model to display the stage buildings of Rome’s theatres at different times of day helps us understand how ancient shows were scheduled.

 Usage in teaching and outreach